kyh/2up/README.md

 # Start the api server
 make phx

-# In a seperate terminal window
+# In a separate terminal window
 make react
 ```